shawn-eary/moonMax/README.md

 If you are a parent, you can view the animated version at
 https://www.youtube.com/watch?v=QlCSk5KYhRc
 and decide if your child is old enough to tolerate it.
-If you child is too young, you can stick with the printed book linked above.
+If your child is too young, you can stick with the printed book linked above.

 ## Dedication
 In reality, I **want** to dedicate this toddler story to all three of my daughters: Kristen Grace Eary, Caitlin Faith Eary and Sarah Hope Eary, but it was my youngest daughter Hope who convinced me to make a YouTube post of me reading a story.
-As much as I desperately wanted to read Margaret Wise Brown's classics "Goodnight Moon" and/or "Big Read Barn", I do not have the legal rights to do so.
+As much as I desperately wanted to read Margaret Wise Brown's classics "Goodnight Moon" and/or "Big Red Barn", I do not have the legal rights to do so.
 For that reason, I wrote "Max on the Moon".
 I will never write as elequantly as Margaret Wise Brown, but my Hope is that my children will understand how much I love them: https://soundcloud.com/shawn-eary/story-time

 ## Copyright